 In the morning cup of coffee (we drink 2 large cups):

 —Copper Sulfate 10-12 drops for 10-12 mg

 –Selenium: 150 mcg, as directed.

 –MSM Sulfur: 1 teaspoon.
-(Only in the first cup)
+(Usually only in the first cup)

 –we add milk to the coffee.
 Milk is our calcium source.